markusmoenig/Eldiron-Book/src/nodes/take_damage.md

 #### Parameters

 * **Reduce By**.
 This numerical expression defines the reduction of the incoming damage.
-Should be based on gear (TBD).

 #### Returns